SkandanC/skandanc-cv/content/home/experience.md

     location: Utah
     date_start: '2022-03-01'
     date_end: ''
     description: I contribute to the development of open-source Photonic Integrated Circuits simulation packages (called Simphony and SiPANN).
-I am also a top contributor of gdsfactory, an open-source EDA tool for PICs
+I am also a top contributor of gdsfactory, an open-source EDA tool for PICs.
+I also lead the team working on a photonics PDK for the Skywater 130nm foundry.

   - title: Researcher
     company: Xin Group, Virginia Tech